SG Americas Securities LLC Has $106,000 Stock Holdings in Protagonist Therapeutics, Inc. (NASDAQ:PTGX)

-SG Americas Securities LLC reduced its stake in shares of Protagonist Therapeutics, Inc. (NASDAQ:PTGX) by 55.8% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+SG Americas Securities LLC trimmed its position in Protagonist Therapeutics, Inc. (NASDAQ:PTGX) by 55.8% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 5,420 shares of the company’s stock after selling 6,844 shares during the quarter.
-SG Americas Securities LLC’s holdings in Protagonist Therapeutics were worth $106,000 as of its most recent SEC filing.
+SG Americas Securities LLC’s holdings in Protagonist Therapeutics were worth $106,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Ameritas Investment Partners Inc. lifted its position in shares of Protagonist Therapeutics by 49.2% during the 2nd quarter.
-Ameritas Investment Partners Inc. now owns 1,995 shares of the company’s stock worth $35,000 after buying an additional 658 shares during the last quarter.
-WINTON GROUP Ltd lifted its position in shares of Protagonist Therapeutics by 2.2% during the 2nd quarter.
-WINTON GROUP Ltd now owns 38,611 shares of the company’s stock worth $682,000 after buying an additional 828 shares during the last quarter.
-Bank of Montreal Can lifted its position in shares of Protagonist Therapeutics by 196.4% during the 2nd quarter.
-Bank of Montreal Can now owns 1,805 shares of the company’s stock worth $32,000 after buying an additional 1,196 shares during the last quarter.
-Rockefeller Capital Management L.P. bought a new stake in shares of Protagonist Therapeutics during the 2nd quarter worth $35,000.
-Finally, American International Group Inc. lifted its position in shares of Protagonist Therapeutics by 32.3% during the 2nd quarter.
-American International Group Inc. now owns 13,809 shares of the company’s stock worth $244,000 after buying an additional 3,370 shares during the last quarter.
-93.09% of the stock is currently owned by institutional investors.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of PTGX.
+WINTON GROUP Ltd grew its holdings in Protagonist Therapeutics by 2.2% in the 2nd quarter.
+WINTON GROUP Ltd now owns 38,611 shares of the company’s stock valued at $682,000 after buying an additional 828 shares in the last quarter.
+Russell Investments Group Ltd. grew its holdings in shares of Protagonist Therapeutics by 74.0% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 181,736 shares of the company’s stock worth $3,205,000 after purchasing an additional 77,296 shares in the last quarter.
+Virtus ETF Advisers LLC acquired a new stake in shares of Protagonist Therapeutics during the 2nd quarter worth $382,000.
+Bessemer Group Inc. acquired a new stake in shares of Protagonist Therapeutics during the 2nd quarter worth $945,000.
+Finally, Ameritas Investment Partners Inc. grew its holdings in shares of Protagonist Therapeutics by 49.2% during the 2nd quarter.
+Ameritas Investment Partners Inc. now owns 1,995 shares of the company’s stock worth $35,000 after purchasing an additional 658 shares in the last quarter.
+93.09% of the stock is currently owned by hedge funds and other institutional investors.

-Several brokerages recently weighed in on PTGX.
-Zacks Investment Research upgraded Protagonist Therapeutics from a “hold” rating to a “buy” rating and set a $25.00 price objective for the company in a research report on Saturday, November 14th.
-BMO Capital Markets increased their target price on Protagonist Therapeutics from $37.00 to $46.00 in a research report on Monday.
-HC Wainwright increased their target price on Protagonist Therapeutics from $28.00 to $33.00 and gave the company a “buy” rating in a research report on Friday, September 18th.
-Finally, BidaskClub upgraded Protagonist Therapeutics from a “hold” rating to a “buy” rating in a research report on Thursday, November 5th.
-Eight analysts have rated the stock with a buy rating, Protagonist Therapeutics presently has a consensus rating of “Buy” and an average price target of $32.43.
+Several analysts have recently issued reports on PTGX shares.
+HC Wainwright increased their target price on Protagonist Therapeutics from $28.00 to $33.00 and gave the stock a “buy” rating in a report on Friday, September 18th.
+BMO Capital Markets upped their price objective on Protagonist Therapeutics from $37.00 to $46.00 in a research report on Monday.
+BidaskClub upgraded Protagonist Therapeutics from a “hold” rating to a “buy” rating in a research report on Thursday, November 5th.
+Finally, Zacks Investment Research upgraded Protagonist Therapeutics from a “hold” rating to a “buy” rating and set a $25.00 price objective for the company in a research report on Saturday, November 14th.
+Eight analysts have rated the stock with a buy rating, The company presently has an average rating of “Buy” and an average target price of $32.43.

-Protagonist Therapeutics (NASDAQ:PTGX) last posted its quarterly earnings results on Wednesday, November 4th.
-The company reported ($0.21) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.61) by $0.40.
+Protagonist Therapeutics (NASDAQ:PTGX) last posted its earnings results on Wednesday, November 4th.
+The company reported ($0.21) EPS for the quarter, beating the consensus estimate of ($0.61) by $0.40.
+The firm had revenue of $13.11 million during the quarter, compared to the consensus estimate of $3.80 million.
 Protagonist Therapeutics had a negative return on equity of 72.42% and a negative net margin of 438.96%.
-The firm had revenue of $13.11 million for the quarter, compared to analysts’ expectations of $3.80 million.
-Sell-side analysts predict that Protagonist Therapeutics, Inc. will post -2.55 earnings per share for the current year.
+On average, equities research analysts forecast that Protagonist Therapeutics, Inc. will post -2.55 EPS for the current year.

 Protagonist Therapeutics Company Profile